Day 8 – Kubernetes Basics: Orchestrating Containers in Production

 FeatureKubernetesDocker Swarm

-ComplexityHigh, steeper learning curveLow, simpler for small projects
+ComplexityHigh, steep learning curveLow, simple for small projects

 Best Practices for Kubernetes Beginners

-2. Leverage ConfigMaps and Secrets – Manage config and sensitive info safely.
+2. Leverage ConfigMaps and Secrets for configuration and sensitive data.

 Challenges & How to Overcome